Hizentra Cost and Copay Assistance

 The color of Hizentra runs from clear and pale yellow to light brown.
 The medication is available in pre-filled syringes and vials.

 While some people prefer syringes, others may feel more secure using vials.
 Your physician can help you make an informed decision.
-The syringes always come in volumes ranging from 5 to 20 millimeters.
-The vials are available in volumes ranging from 5 to 50 millimeters.
+The syringes always come in volumes ranging from 5 to 20 ml.
+The vials are available in volumes ranging from 5 to 50 ml.

 How Does It Work?

 One way the immune system can become unbalanced is when it becomes hyperactive, a condition known as autoimmunity.
-Hizentra modifies the immune hyperactivity through a mechanism called immunomodulation, in which the hyperactivity is regulated in order to prepare the body against potential threats.
+Hizentra modifies immune hyperactivity through a mechanism called immunomodulation, in which the hyperactivity is regulated in order to prepare the body against potential threats.